wjbetech/Atomology/implementation.md

 ## Immersive & Next-Gen Experiences

-- Augmented Reality (AR) mode: Scan real-world objects to unlock elements or play mini-games.
-- Virtual Reality (VR) periodic table exploration and quizzes.
-- Cross-platform play: seamless experience on web, mobile, tablet, and desktop.
+- DONE: Cross-platform play: seamless experience on web, mobile, tablet, and desktop.
-- Smartwatch mini-games for quick learning bursts.

-## AI-Powered Features

-- Adaptive difficulty: AI adjusts question difficulty based on user performance.
-- AI-generated custom quizzes based on user weaknesses.
-- AI tutor: personalized hints, explanations, and encouragement.

 ## Partnerships & Community

 - Collaborate with science museums or educational organizations for exclusive content.
-- Host live events or tournaments with prizes.
 - Integrate with school systems for classroom leaderboards and assignments.

 ## Deeper Educational Content